isomerpages/csa-sicw1/pages/terms-of-use.md

 #### Links from this website to other websites

 This website contains hyperlinks to websites which are not maintained by CSA.
-CSA is not responsible for the contents of those websites and shall not be liable for any damages or loss arising from access to those websites.
+CSA is not responsible for the contents of those websites and shall not be liable for any damages or loss arising from access to hose websites.
 Use of the hyperlinks and access to such websites are entirely at your own risk.

 Hyperlinks to other websites are provided as a convenience.
 In no circumstances shall CSA be considered to be associated or affiliated with any trade or service marks, logos, insignia or other devices used or appearing on websites to which this website is linked.